FAQs Actuarial Studies Co-op

 To apply, you need to register online.
 Please revisit this site in March 2018 for further details.

 You must also apply through the University Admissions Centre (UAC) and list the Bachelor of Actuarial Studies with the degree of Bachelor of Professional Practice (300230) as one of your preferences.

-To receive your official offer from UAC in the December Round 2 offer on 21 December 2017, you will need to ensure that the Bachelor of Actuarial Studies with the degree of Bachelor of Professional Practice (300230) is listed as your highest eligible preference in your UAC application, by 17 December 2017.
+To receive your official offer from UAC in the December Round 2 offer in 2018, you will need to ensure that the Bachelor of Actuarial Studies with the degree of Bachelor of Professional Practice (300230) is listed as your highest eligible preference in your UAC application.
 You will also need to satisfy the condition/s as stated in your early offer advice from Macquarie University.

 What do I need to submit for my online application to Macquarie?

 If you are completing your HSC (or equivalent) in 2018, there are two parts to the application:

 You will be asked to enter your details and nominate a referee from your current school (e.g. career adviser, head teacher, principal or similar).